Board of Directors & Specialized Comittees

 Chairman of the board & CEO

 Philippe Berterottière joined GTT in 2009.
-He has 30 years of experience of working in advanced technology sectors.
+He has more than 35 years of experience in advanced technology sectors.
 Previously, he served in various senior positions with aerospace companies.
 At Airbus, he was a contract negotiator, before being appointed head of business development.
 He was sales director at Matra’s defence division and held various sales and marketing responsibilities at Arianespace, before being named Sales and Marketing Director and an Executive Committee member.
-He is a graduate of the prestigious HEC business school and of the IEP (Institut d’Etudes Politiques).
+He is a graduate of the prestigious HEC business school (Hautes Etudes Commerciales) and of the IEP (Institut d’Etudes Politiques).

 Christian Germa is an engineering graduate of the École Polytechnique (1992) and the École Nationale des Ponts et Chaussées (1995).
 He began his career at the French Ministry for the Economy and Finance, within the Treasury Department, where he worked for several years on the CIRI, the Interministerial Committee on Industrial Restructuring, where he served as Deputy Secretary-General.
 In 2000 he joined the FD5 investment company as head of investment.
 From 2002 to 2014, Christian Germa gained experience within the Vinci Group, where he successively held positions as director of construction projects, then director of public-private partnerships for Vinci Construction France.
 During this time, Christian Germa held several directorships as an independent director, from 2010 to 2012, on the Board of Directors of Vodafone SA and, since 2004, on the Supervisory Board of Faiveley Transport, where he is also Chairman of the Audit Committee.

 Andrew Jamieson has vast experience of the energy industry in general and LNG in particular.
 He held various positions with Shell Group in Europe, Australia and Africa before being appointed, in 2005, Executive Vice-President “Gas & Projects” and member of “Gaz & Power” Executive Committee of Shell, functions he retained until he retired in 2009.
-Andrew Jamieson serves as Director in different companies specialized in the energy sector and chairs Seven Energy International Limited.
+Andrew Jamieson serves as Director in different companies specialized in the energy sector.
 He is an Officer of the Order of the British Empire (OBE) and a Fellow of the Royal Academy of Engineering.
-He’s also a member of the Royal Institute of Chemical Engineers which he has been chairing since 2015.
+He chaired the Royal Institute of Chemical Engineers between 2015 and 2016.
 Andrew Jamieson is a Chartered Engineer and holds a Ph.D. degree from Glasgow University.

-The specialzed committees are tasked with preparing resolutions for the Board of Directors, making recommendations to the Board and providing advice and recommendations on issues within their specific scope of competence.
+The specialized committees are tasked with preparing resolutions for the Board of Directors, making recommendations to the Board and providing advice and recommendations on issues within their specific scope of competence.

-This committee has a minimum of three members, including its chairman, none of whom have management roles within the company, and all of whom have particular expertise in finance and accounting.
+None of this committee members have management roles within the company, and all of whom have particular expertise in finance and accounting.

 Chairman of the committee: Christian Germa

-This committee has a minimum of three members, including its chairman, and is tasked with assisting the Board of Directors in selecting its own members, the members of its committees, and the company's Chief Executive Officer.
+This committee is tasked with assisting the Board of Directors in selecting its own members, the members of its committees, and the company's Chief Executive Officer.
 It also makes recommendations to the Board of Directors on issues of compensation.